robotix/2020.robotix.in/_events/sherlock.markdown

 - When the participant’s run starts, the bot is placed on start point.
 The start point will provide the following information:
   - A1:
 Finish point for that particular run.
-Eg. (start msg_tag own_id finish_id stop) (400 12 0 21 500) where 51 is start ID and 72 is finish ID.
+Eg. (start msg_tag own_id finish_id stop) (400 12 0 21 500) where 0 is start ID and 72 is finish ID.
 Here 400 is the start code, 12 is the message_id (1st of the 2 total messages),0 is own_id and 21 is the id of the finish point, 500 at the end being the stop code.
   - A2:
 Heading for only the first possible waypoint after itself.
 Eg.  (start msg_tag own_id [id heading cost] stop) (400 22 0 2 260 20 500).
 Here 400 is the start bit, 22 is the message_id (2nd of the 2 total messages), 0 is the own_id of POI and the information is that 2 is the next POI at heading of 260 and cost 20, and finally 500 is the stop code.
-- The POIs will have ids.
+- All the POIs will have ids.
 Each POI will provide heading to a single POI.
 Waypoint 2 transmits the info for waypoint 4 in  format as follows:
 (start message_tag own_id [id heading costs] stop) (400 11 2 4 260 20 500).
 Here 400 is the start code, 11 is message_tag (1st of the 1 total messages), 2 is the own_id of POI, and it is connected to 4 at headings of 260 via paths of costs 20.
 - In Round 1, all the costs are set by default to 20.
 - The bot has to reach the final POI, which is 21 in the above example.